California Drug Trafficking & Abuse

 In a 2011 report on the Central Valley HIDTA, the Justice Department outlined the scope of the drug abuse and trafficking problems facing Central Valley:

-- Much of the marijuana available in the Central Valley is being grown locally, typically on public land, in the eastern portions of the region.
+- Much of the marijuana available in the Central Valley is being grown locally, typically on public land, in the region’s eastern portions.

-- 7 million marijuana plants were destroyed in 2009 in the Central Valley (About 27% of all plants seized in the entire state).
+- Seven million marijuana plants were destroyed in 2009 in the Central Valley (About 27 percent of all plants seized in the entire state).

-- Ice methamphetamine is usually trafficked into the country and into the valley from Mexico, with smaller meth labs being set up in the valley to supply additional product.
+- Ice methamphetamine is usually trafficked into the country and into the valley from Mexico, with smaller meth labs being set up in the valley to supply additional products.